fratambot/api-template/README.md

 # api-template
-a template for an API in python
+A template for an API in python